deepgraph/deepgraph/README.rst

 ::

-   $ conda install -c https://conda.anaconda.org/deepgraph deepgraph
+   $ conda install -c conda-forge deepgraph

 Then, import and get started with::